 Suppose you are running an interview show.
 You may want to have one Scene where it is you and your guest, both displayed with names below your video.
 Then you can create a Scene for just your guest’s video and their name, and another for just your video and your name.
 Then you can quickly switch between all three views during the interview.
 We recommend taking a little time to plan out your overlays and then orchestrate them using Scenes.
 It can help your broadcasts go smoothly.

-Scene Menu ➝ New Empty Scene.
+Scene Menu ➝ New Empty Scene

 Scenes Window ➝ + button.

 You may name your Scene within the Scenes Window.
 Double-click the title in the Scenes Window to rename it.

-There are 5 ways you can select a Scene to display:
+There are 6 ways you can select a Scene to display:

 Select one in the Scenes menu at the top of the screen.

-- Keyboard shortcut for Scenes 1–9 (⌘+digit).
+Keyboard shortcut for next or previous Scenes

-- Modify your theme with overlays, set a camera, video, or screen share mode, etc..
-The Scene is automatically saved while you edit it.
+Modify your Scene with overlays, set a camera, video, or screen share mode, etc.

-Pro Tip: It’s useful to give each Scene a clear, distinct name.
+ProTip: When you have more than one Scene, it’s useful to give them a clear, distinct name.
 While you’re live in front of an audience, you don’t want to spend time wondering which Scene is which.
 In the Scenes Window, double-click the name of the Scene you want to rename.
 If your stream is scripted, consider putting your Scenes in chronological order before going live.
 Then you can use the arrow commands ⌘ → and ⌘← to quickly jump to the next Scene.
 For even more organization, see Arranging and Grouping Scenes below.